Viewer Rating

 When a wandering mercenary named Hogan rescues a nun called Sister Sara from the unwanted attentions of a band of rogues on the Mexican plains, he has no idea what he has let himself in for.
 Their chance encounter results in the blowing up of a train and a French garrison, as well as igniting a spark between them that survives a shocking discovery.

-The film is an adventure Western set against the backdrop of the French intervention in Mexico.
-While it features an anti-imperialist conflict, its primary focus is on individual heroism and the dynamic between its two leads, rather than explicitly promoting a specific political ideology.
+The film uses a historical anti-imperialist conflict as a backdrop for an adventure story, focusing on individual heroism and the dynamic between its protagonists rather than promoting a specific political ideology.

 The film features a character disguised as a nun, using the persona for protection and advantage.
 While the character's actions might appear hypocritical, the narrative reveals this as a personal deception rather than a critique of Christianity itself.
 The film does not portray the religion or its adherents as fundamentally flawed or negative.